sore0159/devblog/README.md

 * index.html, archives.html, and archives\_TAG.html (for each content tag present) files will be created from templates, using post data.
 * Generate will use a resources directory for template files during production, but these resources may be packed into the binary after sufficient design.

+### Test
+* When dv is called with the t flag and a single file, that file will be processed into a single page, ignoring all other content, in order to quickly examine how the final layout of an entry will look.
+DV will attempt to open a browser on the generated file using the mac command "open".

+dv t expects a folder named css to be in the current directory with the appropriate css files.

-### Test Server
+## Test Server
-This project includes a simple test server to use while designing the page layouts and site structure
+This project includes a simple test server to use while designing the page layouts and site structure.
+This server is configured to be run in the parent directory of the generated content file, and a folder containing static content (such as css files) which can be supplied as a commandline argument.

 ### Potential Additions
 * Dynamic JS navigation